hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 In our current UMAP, we have merged samples across the different conditions and used integration to align cells of the same celltype across samples.
 Now, what if we were interested in a particular celltype and **understanding how gene expression changes across the different conditions?**

 The `FindMarkers()` function in the Seurat package is used to perform differential expression analysis between groups of cells.
 We provide arguments to specify `ident.1` and `ident.2` the two groups of cells we are interested in comparing.
-This function is commonly used at the (celltype annotation step)[https://hbctraining.github.io/Intro-to-scRNAseq/lessons/09_merged_SC_marker_identification.html], but can also be used to calculate differentially expressed genes between experimental conditions.
+This function is commonly used at the [celltype annotation step](https://hbctraining.github.io/Intro-to-scRNAseq/lessons/09_merged_SC_marker_identification.html), but can also be used to calculate differentially expressed genes between experimental conditions.

 <p align="center">
     <img src="../img/marker_ident_function3.png" width="350">